I know what it’s like to be stuck on the blues. If you’re an intermediate skier longing to tackle something more exciting, you probably do too!

-I skied my first run at four years old, clumsy and adorable in an overstuffed puffy jacket (I’ve seen pictures), and have been hitting the slopes of Tahoe semi-regularly ever since.
-Not quite regularly enough though, especially given my cautious approach to sports where I feel I could hurt myself (like, for example, strapping slippery things to my feet and sliding down steep slippery surfaces).
+I skied my first run at four years old, clumsy and adorable in a puffy red jacket, and have been hitting the slopes at my favorite Tahoe resorts semi-regularly ever since.
+But not quite regularly enough to keep progressing, given my cautious approach.
+I seek rhythm on the slopes, not adrenaline.

-Thus I spent most of my high school years mired in casual blue ski run purgatory: a skilled enough skier to be bored on intermediate runs, but not confident enough to seek out harder and more interesting terrain.
+Thus I spent most of my high school years mired in intermediate, blue-square ski run purgatory: skilled enough to be bored, but not confident enough to seek out harder and more interesting terrain.

-Finally, with some skiing technique tips from my dad (a badass lifelong skier), motivation to impress a boyfriend or two, and the natural process of getting older and taking ownership over my own skill development, I managed to break into the steep slippery world of black and even double black diamonds.
+Finally, with some skiing technique tips from my dad (a badass lifelong skier), motivation to impress a boyfriend (now husband – guess it worked!), and the natural process of getting older and taking ownership of my own skill development, I managed to break into the steep slippery world of black and even double black diamonds.

 If I did it, you can too.
 Make this the winter you finally become an advanced skier.
 This mix of mental strategies, technique cues, and gear advice will help you get there.
 Go ahead and send your first black diamond this winter — I dare you!

-I know I know, this one is kind of cheating.
+I know, this one is kind of cheating.
 Skiing is expensive(!) and we don’t all live close to the slopes.
-But if you have the option, it really does help to get out more.
+But if you have the option, it really does help to ski more.

 Whenever I get back on the snow after a long time, it takes at least half a day to regain my “ski legs” and – more importantly – my “ski eyes” and “ski brain.”